estebanfelipep/poland-next15-conferences-browser/STEPS.md

 ## Setup

 - Let's start simple.
-I'm in this Filters component where I have some selects here for years, tags, speakers, and conferences.
+I'm in this AsyncSelect component where I have some selects here for years, tags, speakers, and conferences.
 Plain Async Selects.
 They're actually created with this custom styling using Ariakit, handling the accessibility and interactions.
 - Demo the filtering UX.
 We're having some weird loading states that flicker and are not in sync.
 Let's get to the code.

 ## AsyncSelect with useTransition and useOptimistic